Support from UK service providers

 There is an obligation on service providers to make reasonable adjustment, or compensate passengers if their travel plans are disrupted, if there are delays to a journey or infrastructural or environmental factors delay or terminate a part of or all of a journey.
 Please check with the guidance and regulation specific to the mode of transport you are using, as this can vary between modes.

 There is an expectation with most modes of international travel to book in advance of travel at least 48 hours prior to departure.
 However, most operators should endeavour, wherever possible, to accommodate passengers who elect to turn up and go.

-Your ID book, issued by your Assistance Dogs (UK) member training organisation may be sufficient, or you may need to obtain supporting documentation from your Guide Dogs Mobility Team, assistance dog training organisation, or refer the transport operator to the International Guide Dogs Federation (IGDF) or Assistance Dogs International (ADI) websites for a list of recognised training organisations.
+Your Assistance Dogs UK ID book, issued by your Assistance Dogs (UK) member training organisation may be sufficient, or you may need to obtain supporting documentation from Guide Dogs, assistance dog training organisation, or refer the transport operator to the International Guide Dogs Federation (IGDF) or Assistance Dogs International (ADI) websites for a list of training organisations.

 You can reasonably expect service providers or transport operators to support you with your disability-related mobility needs and boarding processes, prior to travel.
 However, please do check what you are entitled to expect from your service operator as there are variations in the expectations, dependent on the mode of transport and infrastructure to support it.

 - Meeting you from an agreed or designated arrival point

 - Helping you to find the facility to spend your dog

 - Going through pre-travel PETS checks for your dog

 - Assisting you with using facilities in departures

 - Taking you through to the boarding process for your mode of transport